Sam-Dragon/java-7/src/ClassNotes.md

 - Access Modifiers     - public, protected, private, default
 - Non Access Modifiers - abstract, final, static, strictp

+> Instance Methods
+- It can be accessed via object or via inheritance
+- It can be invoked via object reference
+- Example: setters & getters

+> Instance Variables
+- It can be accessed via object or via inheritance
+- It will be set to defaults on object creation

+> Constructors
+- It can be invoked if default, else needs to be invoked if parameterized
+- In case constructor is not declared, compiler will create one for the class

 <br>

 # Access Modifiers